ansys/pypim/README.rst

 The PIM API is not intended to manage stateless services, to be a job management system, or a fully featured service orchestration API.
-Its purpose is to expose a minimum feature set for managing service-oriented applications.
+Its purpose is to expose a minimum feature set for managing service-oriented apps.

 Getting Started
 ===============
 To use PyPIM, you must have access to the PIM API.

 .. note::
    The PIM API is a work in progress.
 Even though the API definition and the PyPIM client are published, the service itself is not publicly exposed.

 PyPIM itself is pure Python and relies on `gRPC`_.